gornyMooj/python-search-algorithms/README.md

 # python-search-algorithms
 The very basic search algorithm that is using 'for loop' to find an element.
-It is more efficient because it stops iterating when finds the element. <br/>
+It is more efficient because it stops iterating when finds the element. <br>
 The requirement is to use it with sorted lists.